 If the tenant tries to remove any items from the premises before the sheriff arrives, or as he arrives, the sheriff is empowered to, within 30 days of such removal, follow the movement of those items and remove them from wherever the tenant has moved them.

 What if a subtenant’s items were seized?

 If a subtenant’s items have been inadvertently seized, they can apply to the court to have the items returned to them.

 In that case, the subtenant must pay the arrears of rent, and any future rent, directly to the landlord instead of to the main tenant before the court can order the items to be released to them.

-The application procedure for a writ of distress can be relatively quick and easy if the person doing it knows what they’re doing.
+The application procedure for a writ of distress in Singapore can be relatively quick and easy if the person doing it knows what they’re doing.

 But, the reality is that this is a process that dates back to 1935 and although it has been updated numerous times over the years, it is a rather complicated and technical process that is difficult to navigate without a lawyer.